Desiree Dube

 • Why it’s great: If you’ve seen photos of the Oregon Coast, you’ve probably seen Cannon Beach and the iconic Haystack Rock.

 • Accessibility: There is public parking along Cannon Beach, but you may have to walk pretty far down the beach depending on where you park.
 The good news is that it’s a pretty flat walk!
-For Ecola State Park, you are looking at more of a traditional and lengthy hike.
+For Ecola State Park*, you may be looking at more of a traditional and lengthy hike.

 • Bonus tip: Because Cannon beach is so iconic, it can get a bit crowded, especially on weekends.
 I recommend this location for a weekday elopement.
 If you are looking for more privacy overall, Ecola State Park is a good move!
 If opting for Ecola State Park, make sure you get a day-use permit.